pitfail/pitfail-reports/report1/report1.rst

 equally.
 Likewise, if the corresponding  actual stock gains value, the player's virtual investment grows equally.

-As a game, a crucial part of application is maintaining player portfolio.
+As a game, a crucial part of the application is maintaining player portfolio.
 The application  provides every player with portfolio to view/modify his/her history i.e. list of securities owned(stocks/derivatives).
 In addition to the securities currently owned by the player, the player is able to view his or her historical performance as measure by net worth.
 To add  a flavor of a game,